UWB-ACM/Hackathon-Docs/Forward.md

 Servers "serve" information to viewers, allowing them to download webpages to view and navigate.
 A server can be run from almost any computer with the right software.
 You can also run a server `locally` on your own computer for development purposes.
 It doesn't necessarily have to be connected to the internet.

 At a fundamental level, websites are a collection of files and code that work together to make delightful interactive applications that communicate with the internet.

+## Boundless Opportunity

+While you may think of traditional websites as unchanging things, they don't have to be. `Static websites` are websites that are built using traditional `HTML` and `CSS` and browser-based `Javascript`, and may not change, displaying static content.
+Many beautiful and modern informational websites are considered to be static.

+`Dynamic websites` are built with a scripting language, like `Python`, `Ruby`, `PHP`, `ASP`, `Node`, etc. Content can be dynamically updated serverside.
+You can leverage this to create unique services and web applications that run in the browser.
+Examples are sites like Facebook, Twitter, Medium, Amazon, etc.

+Creative applications for dynamic websites can include games built in WebGL, for example - hosting a website like coolmathgames.com 😩.